carlove60/WorkingInJapan/README.md

 Since we only have one, it is retrieved by name.

 Session cookies are being used to keep track of spots on the waiting list, though JWT would have been a more secure way, for this project it suffices.
 After service a background service will put the end time of service and the user can sign up again.
+Just in case users are inactive, a background service will remove users from the queue after 10 minutes.

 I went with a coding style where throwing exceptions is a last-ditch effort.
 The client also shows system errors as a snackbar error and user / validation errors right above where the user is looking on the screen.
 Using interfaces was a bit of an overkill for the repositories and services but it was to show that I usually use these when more generic methods are introduced for more repositories; like Save and Get.